crewcrew23/intersection-of-triangles/README.md

 # dependency for run
-you need any compiler GCC or Clang <br/>
+you need any compiler GCC or Clang, <br/>
-instaled Cmake and make
+instaled Cmake and make,
 that all!